Fabriquartz/ember-railio-form-components/paper-form-fields.md

 default it formats a number with a space as thousands separator and a comma as decimal separator, like so: '17 009,87'.

-**serialize(value)** Get the value and formats it before the actual value is updated.
-Be default it formats a number to an actual float.
+**serialize(value)** Gets the value and formats it before the actual value is updated.
+By default it formats a number to an actual float.
 So, '17 009,87' becomes '17009.87'.

 #### Example